 Welcome to the Wilson-Thompson Family Association website.
 We are glad you found us.
-The Association was founded in 1891 for the purpose of remembering and celebrating the many men and women of the Wilson and Thompson families who have contributed to creating the heritage of which are most proud.
+Our Association was founded in 1891 for the purpose of remembering and celebrating the many men and women of the Wilson and Thompson families who have contributed to creating the heritage of which we are most proud.
 Each year the members of the Association come together and reunite in Newtown, Bucks County, Pennsylvania for that purpose.
-The reunion has been held continuously since that first reunion.
+The reunion has been held continuously each year since 1891.

-Our families have contributed and continues to contribute to our great country.
-Starting with the emigration to the American Colonies in the early 1700's they participated through the many struggles of our country, both internal and external, including the American Revolution, the Civil War, World Wars, and all conflicts since then.
+Our families originated in Scotland, emigrated to Northern Ireland, and then came to the American Colony of Pennsylvania.
+Our families have contributed and continue to contribute to our great country.
+Starting with the emigration to the American Colonies in the early 1700's they have participated in the many struggles of our country, both internal and external, including military and civil and political struggles.
 This includes the many issues, challenges and hotly debated subjects which face and still face our nation.
-Most recently, our families remembered heroes and participated in the Wreathes Across America day; our family Association President, Susan Thompson, continues to lead in so many ways.
+Each year, our families remember our country's military heroes by participating in the national Wreathes Across America day.

 If you believe you are a member of the family, please reach out to Jack via email at so that you may be included in future correspondence and activities.